 And since it was the left chainring that actually transferred rider torque – not the driveside one as usual – the one on the right side merely rotated about the bottom bracket spindle on a pair of sealed cartridge bearings.

-“The goal was to have suspension that was the best you could make it but still have it pedal well,” said Doug Dalton, who currently works for SRAM but was the lead team mechanic on Cannondale's downhill program during the late 1990s.
+“The goal was to have suspension that was the best you could make it but still have it pedal well,” said Doug Dalton, who currently works for SRAM but was the lead team mechanic on Cannondale’s downhill programme during the late 1990s.
 “That’s really why we had that whole drive system.
-It was just to make sure the rear suspension was optimized around a single, specific gear.”
+It was just to make sure the rear suspension was optimised around a single, specific gear.”

 The drive system wasn’t the only area of innovation, either.